De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Thermal gradient monitoring between inlet and outlet air provides early warning of ventilation problems.
 Properly functioning AF systems maintain 30-45°C temperature rise at rated load; gradual increases over weeks/months indicate accumulating dust on winding surfaces or blocked air passages.
 Quarterly temperature differential trending identifies degradation before thermal limits are exceeded.

-Compensatie van omgevingstemperatuur adjusts alarm thresholds based on inlet air temperature—critical for transformers in non-climate-controlled spaces.
+Ambient temperature compensation adjusts alarm thresholds based on inlet air temperature—critical for transformers in non-climate-controlled spaces.
 When ambient temperature reaches 35-40°C during summer, the controller increases alarm setpoints by 5-8°C to prevent nuisance alarms while still protecting against genuine faults.
-Modern temperatuurregelaars incorporate weather station data via Modbus TCP, using predicted ambient temperature forecasts to pre-adjust cooling in anticipation of temperature changes.
+Modern temperature controllers incorporate weather station data via Modbus TCP, using predicted ambient temperature forecasts to pre-adjust cooling in anticipation of temperature changes.

 <1000 kVA 3 Pt100 sensors On/Off control Geen Building power distribution